DylanP400/RetroClassics/README.md

 ## Checkout Success

 After successfully completing your order, you're welcomed with a H1: "THANK YOU FOR SHOPPING WITH RETRO CLASSICS." underneath , you will find your order information.
 A confirmation email has been sent to [email address].
 The page includes details such as your order summary, billing information, and the delivery address.
 This confirmation ensures you have all the necessary information for your purchase.
-Below your order innformation there is a button called Check Out Our Sale!.
+Below your order information there is a button called "Check Out Our Sale!".

 <details>
 <summary>Desktop & Mobile View</summary>